 for Talented Youth).

 - S.E.T. in the City: Day long program for girls in high school which starts at BU with short talks and an information bazaar.
 From there participants travel by bus to one of five venues for lunch and hands-on activities.
-The program concludes at the Museum of Science with a Keynote, Career Panel and OMNI show.
+The program concludes at a third venue with a Keynote and student panel.

 - Tech Savvy: A weeklong program during the summer focusing on comuting, technology and engineering for girls entering the 7th or 8th grade.
 Participants board a bus and head to a different venue each day of the week for activities.
 In 2012, participants visited Northeastern University, Harvard University, UMass Boston, Simmons College, Wentworth Institute of Technology, the MIT Museum and Microsoft.